 Parcels mailed from the U.S. to Germany require a customs declaration form, and what gets written on this form often has serious consequences for the terms and conditions of delivery in Germany.
 The customs declaration form needs to list the contents, the dollar value of the contents, and whether the contents are a gift or merchandise.
 It is advisable always to declare some (low-balled) dollar value; packages without any declared value often get flagged by customs and need to be collected in person on the opposite side of town.
-In general, if the content of a package is worth more than €45, the content of the package exceeding €45 is subject to a German customs duty (Zoll) of 19% (7% for books) - even if the package has been declared a gift.
+In general, if the content of a personal package is worth more than €45, the content of the package exceeding €45 is subject to a German customs duty (Zoll) of 19% or an import tax of 13.5% (7% for books) - even if the package has been declared a gift.
+For packages shipped from a merchant, the threshold for customs is €22.
 Please note: items are only considered to be merchandise when you are purchasing them from someone.
 If a family member buys you a new sweater and sends it to you, it is no longer considered merchandise by customs.
 It should be declared a gift on the customs declaration form.
-But a sub-contractor, the German Logistics Services or GLS, now advances customs payment to the government, processes delivery of the package, and then days or even weeks later - invoices you to recover the money that it has advanced.
+But a sub-contractor, the German Logistics Services or GLS, now advances customs payment to the government, processes delivery of the package, and then - days or even weeks later - invoices you to recover the money that it has advanced.
 For this service, GLS charges an additional administrative fee of up to €17 per package.
 Even a very modest customs charge of, say, €5 therefore automatically turns into an invoice of €22.
 Some - avoidable - customs invoices received by AYF students in recent years were as high as €55 or, in one case, almost €70.